miroapp/.github/CONTRIBUTING.md

 [Commit your changes](https://github.com/git-guides/git-commit) once you are happy with them.
 See [Atom's contributing guide](https://github.com/atom/atom/blob/master/CONTRIBUTING.md#git-commit-messages) to know how to use emoji for commit messages!

-Once your changes are ready, don't forget to self-review your code to double check that your chagnes are ready to be added.
+Once your changes are ready, don't forget to self-review your code to double check that your changes are ready to be added.

 ### Pull Request